Is Colmar Worth Visiting? 19 Reasons Why You Should!

 Brasserie des Tanneurs

 Colmar’s traditional cuisine is a tantalizing mix of French and German influences.
-From savory sausages to sweet treats, there’s something for everyone here.
+From savory sausages to sweet treats, there are a lot of things to try here.

 • La Kilbe